xwenn/Project8_TrainlyIO/README.md

       If you enter the course you have enrolled, it will show "You have enrolled in this course”.

       The course Id you are supposed to enter is in the range of 1-27 based on the data we generated.

+      (1) Enter 1 if you want to have the information about the courses you are interested in or you have paid for.

+      You will see the information about the courses you have completed, are enrolling and are interested in, including the course name, Id, primary topic, secondary topic and course rating.

+      (2) Enter 2 if you want to search the courses within a keyword.

+      You will be asked to enter the keyword you want to search.

+            For example, "java" is what you are interested in.
+Then just type "java".

+            You will see all the courses has the keyword "java", including the course name, instructor offering the course, the course rating and total number of course materials.

+      However, if there is no course with the keyword you enter, it will show “Search returned empty” and return to the student  menu.

       (4) Enter 4 if you want to take a look at the course materials of a certain course you are currently enrolling.

       You will be asked to enter the course Id.
 It should be course you have enrolled according to the result 1.